jaws/jaws/README.md

 See the [Wiki](https://github.com/jaws/jaws/wiki/) for full documentation, examples, operational details and other information.

 ## Bugs and Feedback

 For bugs, questions and discussions please use the [GitHub Issues](https://github.com/jaws/jaws/issues).

 ## Copyright and License

+Copyright (C) 2017--2018 Regents of the University of California.
+You may redistribute and/or modify JAWS under the terms of the Apache License, Version 2.0.